What Does it Take to Be a Marine Engineer?

 How do I Become a Marine Engineer?

-What work experience do I need to become a Marine Engineer?
+What education or degrees do I need to become a Marine Engineer?

 Below are examples of industries where Marine Engineers work: